I'm so pleased you're here, thank you for taking the time to stop by.

 So, I'll get right to it as I'm sure your quite busy.
 I'll start will the essentials and then you decide if you want to carry on reading about my funny little life.

-I’m 38, excited about my 40’s and the new adventure I will have but now it will be with a more laid back, give less f&*ks attitude about the whole situation.
+I'm 39, excited about my 40's and the new adventure I will have, However now it will be with a more laid back attitude, and I really don't care what others think about me!

 I live between Wiltshire and North Devon and if I'm not doing yoga then I'm surfing.
 I love the sea, it makes every once of my being so incredibly happy, sitting out back in the surf looking back at my favourite place just gives me so much joy.
 If I'm not on the sea then I like to be in the sea, I take every opportunity to snorkel, free dive or scuba dive that I can.